h5py/h5py/README.txt

 Reporting bugs
 --------------

-  * Bug reports are always welcome at h5py.googlecode.com.
+  * Bug reports are always welcome at the GitHub tracker.
 Please don't be offended if it takes a while to respond to your report... we value user input and take all bugs seriously.